Install an on-premise instance of Graphical Networks netTerrain

 MS IIS 8.0 or better (MS IIS 7.0 worked for me)

 Step 1: Open the netTerrain Installation guide pdf.
-Chances are that you are going to need to refer to this document, so keep it handy.
-All the important bits of information you need are clearly mentioned in the installation guide.
-It’s not hidden amongst a ton of other information so the guide is fairly easy to read.
-Read the first few pages.
+Keep this document handy as, chances are, you are going to need to refer to this document (all the important bits of information you need are clearly mentioned in the installation guide).
+Don’t worry: this guide is fairly easy to read without a ton of excess information.

 Step 2: Start MS IIS on your MS Windows system if it is not already enabled.
-All you have to do is navigate to Windows Control Panel, Programs and Features, Turn Windows features on or off and check the box for Internet Information Services.
-Next click OK and restart the computer to apply the changes.
+This is easy to do: just navigate to Windows Control Panel > Programs and Features > Turn Windows features on or off and just check the box for Internet Information Services.
+Next, click OK and restart the computer to apply the changes.
 Job done!